Gravitational Positivity Bounds on Higgs-Portal Dark Matter: Gravitational Positivity Bounds and Application to Higgs-Portal Scalar DM

 From Eq.~\eqref{eq:cond}, when $\lambda_{h\phi} \neq 0$ and $\lambda_\phi = 0$, i.e., in the presence of the Higgs-portal interaction without scalar DM self-interactions, we obtain

-From Eq.~\eqref{eq:cond2-2}, new physics is expected to appear below approximately $10^{10}$~GeV when the Higgs-portal scalar DM has no self-interaction.
-Here, we assume that $f^{-1/4}(m_\phi/m_h)$ is of order $\mathcal{O}(1)$.
-Note that $f(x) \to 1/3$ as $x \to 0$, corresponding to $f^{-1/4}(x) \sim 1.3$.
-Therefore, we focus on the light DM region.
-The function $f^{-1/4}(x)$, shown in the right panel of Figure~\ref{fig:fx}, takes values of order $\mathcal{O}(1)$ when $m_\phi < m_h$, supporting our focus on this DM mass region.
-As the figure suggests, heavier DM masses may allow $\Lambda$ to reach the GUT scale.
-Indeed, this occurs if the DM mass exceeds approximately $10^{10}$~GeV.
-However, the light DM region with $m_\phi < m_h$ is more interesting to investigate, as it is more severely constrained by the gravitational positivity bounds.
+Equation~\eqref{eq:cond2-2} indicates that new physics is expected to appear below an energy scale of approximately $10^{10}$~GeV when the Higgs-portal scalar DM has no self-interaction and a mass satisfying $m_\phi < m_h$.
+Here we assume that $f^{-1/4}(m_\phi/m_h)$ is of order $\mathcal{O}(1)$.
+Note that $f(x) \to 1/3$ as $x \to 0$, which corresponds to $f^{-1/4}(x) \simeq 1.3$.
+Therefore, this assumption is valid in the light DM regime.
+The function $f^{-1/4}(x)$, shown in the right panel of Figure~\ref{fig:fx}, indeed takes values of order $\mathcal{O}(1)$ for $m_\phi < m_h$, supporting the estimate in Eq.~\eqref{eq:cond2-2}.
+As the figure suggests, a heavier DM mass allows the cutoff scale $\Lambda$ to approach the GUT scale, i.e., $10^{16}$~GeV.
+Indeed, this occurs once the DM mass exceeds approximately $10^{10}$~GeV.

-We illustrated the parameter space of $\lambda_\phi/\lambda_{h\phi}$ versus $\Lambda$ in Figure~\ref{fig:cutoff-ratio} for non-zero $\lambda_\phi$.
-The gravitational positivity bounds in Eq.~\eqref{eq:cond} are satisfied in the green region.
-As expected from Eq.~\eqref{eq:cond}, comparing the cases $\lambda_\phi = 0$ and $\lambda_\phi/\lambda_{h\phi} = 100$ in Figure~\ref{fig:cutoff-ratio}, the upper bound on the new physics scale $\Lambda$ increases by approximately one order of magnitude.
-If there is a large hierarchy between the two couplings, such that the Higgs-portal coupling is small (i.e., $\lambda_\phi/\lambda_{h\phi} = 10^{2n}$ with $n = 1, 2, \dots$), the upper bound on the new physics scale is approximately given by
+The parameter space of $m_\phi/m_h$ versus $\Lambda$ is illustrated in Figure~\ref{fig:cutoff-ratio}.
+The left panel corresponds to the pure Higgs-portal case, $\lambda_\phi = 0$, whereas the right panel represents the pure DM four-point coupling case, $\lambda_{h\phi} = 0$.
+In both panels, the green shaded region satisfies the gravitational positivity bound given in Eq.~\eqref{eq:cond}.
+As anticipated from Eq.~\eqref{eq:cond}, a comparison between the cases $\lambda_\phi = 0$ (left) and $\lambda_{h\phi} = 0$ (right) in Figure~\ref{fig:cutoff-ratio} shows that achieving a cutoff scale at the GUT scale, $\Lambda_{\text{GUT}}$, requires the DM mass to be approximately $10^{10}$~GeV (left) and $10^{11}$~GeV (right), or larger.

+Next, we summarize the more general case in which both the Higgs-portal coupling and the DM four-point self-coupling are present.

+Figure~\ref{fig:B} illustrates the comparison between the gravitational contribution $B_{\text{grav}}$ (black dashed line) and the non-gravitational contribution $B_{\text{non-grav}}$ evaluated with a GUT-scale cutoff (red solid line) as functions of $m_\phi/m_h$ in the left panel.
+The right panel displays the one-loop (black solid line) and two-loop (blue dashed line) contributions to $B_{\text{grav}}$.
+In both panels, we take $\lambda_{h\phi} = \lambda_\phi = 1$.
+Changing the common value of the couplings from unity rescales the vertical axis but does not affect the relative contributions to $B$.
+From the left panel, we find that the gravitational positivity bound is satisfied for DM masses of order $10^{11}\,\mathrm{GeV}$ or larger when the two couplings are equal.
+From the right panel, we observe that the two-loop contribution to $B_{\text{grav}}$ becomes dominant for DM masses around $10^{11}\,\mathrm{GeV}$.
+This behavior is consistent with the case in which only the DM self-coupling is present.

+Finally, we consider the case in which the two couplings are varied away from the same value.